akshitagupta15june/akshitagupta15june/README.md

 My new blog site- https://akshita1506.home.blog

-🔭 I’m currently working as a project mentor in StudentCode-in.
+🔭 I’m currently working as a project admin as well as mentor in StudentCode-in program 2020.

 🌱 I’m currently learning Intelligent Transportation Systems using OpenCV and competitive programming.